From Moral Issues that Divide Us

 Utilitarianism: an action is morally right if the consequences of that action are more favorable than unfavorable to everyone.

 All three of these approaches focus on the consequences of actions for different groups of people, and often they will produce different moral conclusions.
 Here is an example.
 An American woman was traveling through a developing country when she witnessed a car in front of her run off the road and roll over several times.
 She asked the hired driver to pull over to assist, but, to her surprise, the driver accelerated nervously past the scene.
 A few miles down the road the driver explained that in his country if someone assists an accident victim, then the police often hold the assisting person responsible for the accident itself.
 If the victim dies, then the assisting person could be held responsible for the death.
 The driver continued explaining that road accident victims are therefore usually left unattended and often die from exposure to the country's harsh desert conditions.
 On the principle of ethical egoism, the woman in this illustration would only be concerned with the consequences of her attempted assistance as she herself would be affected.
 The decision to drive on would be the morally proper choice.
 On the principle of ethical altruism, she would be concerned only with the consequences of her action as others are affected, particularly the accident victim.
 Tallying only those consequences reveals that assisting the victim would be the morally correct choice, irrespective of the negative consequences that result for her.
 On the principle of utilitarianism, she must consider the consequences for both herself and the victim.
-The outcome here is less clear, and the woman would need to precisely calculate the overall benefit versus disbenefit of her action.
+The outcome here is less clear, and the woman would need to precisely calculate the overall benefit and disbenefit of her action to herself, her family, the victim, and the victim's family.

 Of the three consequentialist theories, utilitarianism is the most accepted one among philosophers, and it is often summarized with the expression “the greatest good for the greatest number.”
 British philosopher Jeremy Bentham (1748-1832) presented one of the earliest systematic accounts of utilitarianism.
 According to Bentham, we should determine whether an action is right or wrong by calculating the total amount of pleasure and pain resulting from the action as everyone is affected.
 Two features of his theory are important.
 First, he proposed that we tally only the pleasure and pain which results from our actions since, he argued, pleasure and pain are the guiding forces of human nature: